sparkleaf-iot/sparkleaf/README.md

 Despite relying on containers for the actual application, a base image is created for vm's that have Consul/Nomad preinstalled.
 Speeds up boot and scaling.
 See image.pkr.hcl for details.

 ## Deployment
 Deployment requires a GCP account and credentials and pulumi installed on the local machine.
 Cd into deplyoment and pulumi up should be the only necessairy step.
 Consul UI can be found on serverip:8500 and nomad on :4646.
 Traefik dashboard is on clientip:8081.

+Beware that currently a managed dns zone in GCP is necessary.
+Change 'sparkleaf-main' to whatever your zone is called in the main.go file.